 In order to be awarded the credits and to gain one of the grades in the table, the student must have completed a course satisfactorily.
 If the student has not been awarded the credits for a variety of reasons other results are used.

 Each grade also has an aggregation score on a scale from 0–22.
-These are used to calculate the student's average performance, which is needed to check their progress and for graduation.
+These are used to calculate the student's average performance, which is needed to check the student's progress and for graduation.
 (There was formerly a 0–16 scale as well but it is no longer used.)

-Please note that there is no resit available for Year 2 (Level 4) courses, such as Control M4 or Software Engineering M3 for BEng in Mechanical Design Engineering.
+Please note that there is no resit available for Year 2 (Level 4) courses, such as Control 4N or Software Engineering 3N for BEng in Mechanical Design Engineering.

-For progression from Year 1 (Level 3) to Year 2 (Level 4) in BEng, the student's Year 1 results must satisfy these conditions:
+For progression from Year 1 (Level 3) to Year 2 (Level 4) in BEng, the student's Year 1 results excluding the courses undertaken in Glasgow during OIP must satisfy these conditions:

 The student may resit courses in Year 1 to meet the progression rules.
 The grade points are capped at 9, corresponding to D3, and only the student's results from the first attempt in Year 1 will be carried forward to the student's degree classification.

-The School Progress Committee meets in September to consider the progress of all students.
+The School Progress Committee meets in June and September to consider the progress of all students.
 They consider the student's results with any evidence of personal difficulties and decide whether the student:

 For progression from Year 1 (Level 3) to Year 2 (Level 4) in the BSc, the student's Year 1 results must satisfy these conditions: